Jessa Duggar Gets Jana To Hold New Baby For Instagram, Jeremy Vuolo Misses Family Photo With Jinger And Ben

 It was time for Jessa Duggar to shake things up a bit.
 As a fairly new mother and having just given birth to a new baby boy, her carefully curated Instagram feed was filling up with pictures of Spurgeon and Henry.
 While they are both cute boys, knowing just how much she likes to keep track of other beautiful things in her life, it was high time that the 25-year-old Duggar got herself out there.

 This wasn’t the first time that Jessa took Ben and her two other boys out.
-She and her budding family have been seen in Duggars’ trip to Ark Adventures as well as their cross-country road trip upto Ohio.
+She and her budding family have been seen in Duggars’ trip to Ark Adventures as well as their cross-country road trip to Ohio.

 With the arrival of their new baby boy, Jessa and Ben have had an exciting start to 2017.
 They were absolutely thrilled to have another healthy son to rear and made a big announcement on their family blog.